AbeeraTahir/blog-sphere/README.md

 # 📖 BlogSphere <a name="blog-sphere"></a>

 **BlogSphere** is a full-stack blog website that allows users to create, read, update, and delete blog posts, as well as manage comments on those posts.
-Built with Nextjs for full-stack, which allows faster page load due to server-side rendering and better SEO, and MongoDB for the database.
+Built with Nextjs, which allows faster page load due to server-side rendering and better SEO, and MongoDB.
 With its seamless user experience, BlogSphere empowers users to share their thoughts and ideas with the world effortlessly.

 ## 🛠 Built With <a name="built-with"></a>